 How do I apply to the UC Master Gardener Volunteer Program of San Mateo and San Francisco Counties?

-The application window for the 2022 training session will be from June 1 - July 15, 2021.
+The application window for the 2024 training class has not yet been determined.
 Interested applicants complete an online application.
 If chosen to join the program, final acceptance is contingent upon submitting fingerprints and passing a state-wide Department of Justice (DOJ) criminal background check.
 If you have lived in California for less than two years, an FBI background check is required.
-What is the training program fee?

 Where are the training classes held?